The Low FODMAP Diet

-Research suggests that symptoms from irritable bowel syndrome (IBS) in one quarter of patients may be exacerbated by one or more dietary components, and dietary components may play a role in the causation of IBS in some patients.3 Several studies show a benefit in diets that eliminate or reduce certain foods that tend to exacerbate IBS symptoms, and most patients with IBS believe that diet plays a significant role in their symptoms.3,4
+Research suggests that symptoms from irritable bowel syndrome (IBS) in one-quarter of patients may be exacerbated by one or more dietary components, and dietary components may play a role in the causation of IBS in some patients.3 Several studies show a benefit in diets that eliminate or reduce certain foods that tend to exacerbate IBS symptoms, and most patients with IBS believe that diet plays a significant role in their symptoms.3,4

 When foods that are high in FODMAPs are eaten, they are not easily disgested by the body.
 These foods cause more water to be pulled into the intestines.
 In addition, because they aren’t absorbed in the small intestines, they act as fuel for the bacteria in the large intestines.
-The bacteria ferments these FODMAPs and produce gas.
+The bacteria ferment these FODMAPs and produce gas.
 The excess water and gas cause the intestines to expand and cause abdominal pain.1

 Foods that are high FODMAPs that are to be reduced or eliminated in the diet include:

 The following is not a complete list but gives an idea of what foods are low in FODMAPs and those that are high in FODMAPs.
-Foods high in FODMAPs are to be avoided.5 Patients should consult with a dietician or their health care provider for more information on the diet.
+Foods high in FODMAPs are to be avoided.5 Patients should consult with a dietitian or their health care provider for more information on the diet.
 It should be noted that there is no one diet that fits all IBS patients.

-Low lactose dairy: cream cheese, half and half, hard cheeses (cheddar, parmesan, swiss), soft cheeses (brie, feta, mozzarella), sherbet, Greek yogurt, whipped cream||High lactose dairy: milk (cow’s, goat’s, sheep’s, condensed, evaporated), buttermilk, chocolate, creamy or cheesy sauces, custard, ice cream, sour cream, soft cheeses (cottage cheese, ricotta)|
+|Dairy||Any lactose-free/low lactose dairy: cream cheese, half & half, hard cheeses (cheddar, Parmesan, Swiss), soft cheeses (brie, feta, mozzarella), sherbet, Greek yogurt, whipped cream||High lactose dairy: milk (cow’s, goat’s, sheep’s, condensed, evaporated), buttermilk, chocolate, creamy or cheesy sauces, custard, ice cream, sour cream, soft cheeses (cottage cheese, ricotta)|

-Resources for Patients
+Resources for people with IBS

-Monash University has developed a smart phone application (app) to help people with IBS follow the Low FODMAP diet. [http://www.med.monash.edu/cecs/gastro/fodmap/iphone-app.html] The app is available for a small fee for the iPhone, the iPad and for Android phones.
+Monash University has developed a smartphone application (app) to help people with IBS follow the Low FODMAP diet.
+The app is available for a small fee for the iPhone, the iPad and for Android phones.
 The app includes information about FODMAPs, a food guide that details the FODMAP content for hundreds of foods, a recipe book, a shopping list for organizing low FODMAP foods, and a one-week challenge to trial and monitor a strict FODMAP diet.1